smartsheet-platform/smartsheet-csharp-sdk/README.md

 ###Compile from source
 The source code for the SDK can be downloaded from Github and then compiled.
 This can be accomplished using [git](http://git-scm.com/) and then building it in Visual Studio or using a program such as [MSBuild](http://msdn.microsoft.com/en-us/library/wea2sca5(v=vs.90).aspx).

 In Visual Studio you can open the entire solution with the file **Smartsheet-csharp-sdk.sln** or open the specific project **Smartsheet-csharp-sdk.csproj**.
-Once one of these is open in Visual Studio you can hit **F6** to build the solution.
+Once the project is open in Visual Studio you can hit **F6** to build the solution.

 This can also be accomplished via the command line with the following three commands.
 Note: The path to msbuild may very.